BraveStarr: Video game

+Unrealized projects

+During Bravestarr's development, the show's writers planned a cross-over episode between Bravestarr and He-Man and the Masters of the Universe.
+This would have had a young Bravestarr encountering He-Man and being inspired by the former hero to become a lawman.

+Lou Scheimer also planned to create two animated series as spin-offs of Bravestarr.
+The first, Sherlock Holmes in the 23rd Century, would have continued from the events of the two Bravestarr episodes, and feature Holmes having adventures in a futuristic London.
+The second series, Bravo!, would have been a humorous series, about a group of Prairie People.
+The Prairie People (led by the titular Bravo) would have travelled in time back to prehistoric New Texas to fight the evil Bitter Root.
+Due to the closure of Filmation, neither of these projects ever came to fruition.

+The pilot episode of Bravo!, "Fun with the Fuzzy Folk", was included as a bonus on the Bravestarr: Volume One DVD.

 Home releases

 BraveStarr made its way to VHS in compilations such as Filmation All-Star Theatre and Sampler Collection.
 Individual episodes of the series found their way to shelves as late as 1989.

-BCI Eclipse Entertainment (under its Ink & Paint classic animation entertainment label) (under license from Entertainment Rights) released the entire series on DVD in Region 1 for the very first time in 2007/2008.
+BCI Eclipse Entertainment, under its Ink & Paint classic animation entertainment label, under license from Entertainment Rights, released the entire series on DVD in Region 1 for the very first time in 2007/2008.
 Each episode on BCI Ink & Paint's DVD releases of BraveStarr was uncut, digitally remastered and presented in its original broadcast presentation and story continuity order.
 The series was released in two single-volume sets, with the first volume featuring several bonus features.
 As of 2009, these releases have been discontinued and are out of print as BCI Eclipse ceased operations.